 The Sabbath was and is one of the most significant indicators of freedom ever!

+In the ancient world no other people group had a day off each week; no other nation had such freedom.
+The Sabbath is one of the greatest gifts God has ever given man – a day free from labour and a day to honour the King of the Universe, our Creator!
 In the desert wanderings of the Exile from Egypt, a double portion of the manna was collected on the 6th day to last through the Sabbath.
 When this was tried on other days the manna rotted.
 God demonstrated in this miracle alone, how important it was Him, that His people observed a day of ceasing or abstaining from their normal labours of providing for themselves and their families.

 The Sabbath day; a day spent with community and family in study, prayer, discussion, and peace, reminds us how we should regulate and perfect our spiritual, intellectual, physical, domestic and social behaviours.
+Observing the Sabbath reminds and instructs us to sanctify our lives, the way God has sanctified the Sabbath day.

 This commandment does not limit our freedom, it gives us distinct guidance toward holiness and therefore meaningfulness for our lives.